|Okay To Eat||Avoid|

 One of the greatest deviations away from our ancestral diet is the amounts and types of fat found in modern grain feed animals vs. the amounts and types of fats found in grass fed or wild meat, fowl and fish.
 What we observe is wild meat is remarkably lean, and has relatively low amounts of saturated fats, while supplying significant amounts of beneficial omega-3 fats such as EPA and DHA.
 In this paper Prof. Cordain and his team analyze the complete fatty acid profile from several species of wild deer and elk.
 The take home message is that free range meat is far healthier than conventional meat: Fatty acid analysis of wild ruminant tissues: Evolutionary implications for reducing diet-related chronic disease.

-For most people the fact the Paleo diet delivers the best results is enough.
-Improved blood lipids, weight loss and reduced pain from autoimmunity is proof enough.
+For most people the fact the Paleo diet delivers the best results is all they need.
+Improved blood lipids, weight loss, and reduced pain from autoimmunity is proof enough.
 Many people however are not satisfied with blindly following any recommendations, be they nutrition or exercise related.
 Some folks like to know WHY they are doing something.
 Fortunately, the Paleo diet has stood not only the test of time, but also the rigors of scientific scrutiny.

 With a very simple shift we not only remove the foods that are at odds with our health (grains, legumes, and dairy) but we also increase our intake of vitamins, minerals, and antioxidants.
 Here is a great paper from Professor Loren Cordain exploring how to build a modern Paleo diet: The nutritional characteristics of a contemporary diet based upon Paleolithic food groups.
 This paper also offers significant insight as to the amounts and ratios of protein, carbohydrate and fat in the ancestral diet.

 Come on!
 Our Ancestors lived short, brutal lives!
-This is all bunk, right?
+This Paleo Diet is all bunk, right?

 The Paleo concept is new for most people and this newness can spark many questions.
 We like people to not only read about and educate themselves on this topic but also to “get in and do it.”
 Experience is perhaps the best teacher and often cuts through any confusion surrounding this way of eating.
 Now, all that considered, there are still some common counter arguments to the Paleo diet that happen with sufficient frequency that a whole paper was written on it.
 Enjoy:Evolutionary Health Promotion.
 A consideration of common counter-arguments.